CamSoper/Inferno/README.md

 ## Inferno.Api

 This is the core functionality.
 It exposes all functionality as a web API.
 I run it on http://localhost:5000 and control it via a variety of tools.
+The PID algorithm, fire minder, and display logic all reside here.

 ## Inferno.Bot